Blacksuan19/structx/docs/examples.md

             }
           ],
           "default": null,
-          "description": "Specifications of the system component",
+          "description": "Specifications of the system component.",
           "title": "Specifications"
         }
       },